getpelican/pelican/docs/contribute.rst

     $ pip install -e .

-To conveniently test vs multiple python versions we also provide a tox file.
+To conveniently test on multiple Python versions, we also provide a .tox file.

 Building the docs